Clinical Trials for Cancer Care

 Neuroendocrine Tumors

-Study name: A Randomized, Double-Blinded Phase III Study of Cabozantinib versus Placebo in Patients with Advanced Neuroendocrine Tumors after Progression on Everolimus (CABINET)
+Study name: A Randomized, Double-Blinded Phase III Study of Cabozantinib versus Placebo in Patients with Advanced Neuroendocrine Tumors after Progression on Prior Therapy (CABINET)

 Status: Open